 This document and the information contained herein are provided on an “as is” basis.

-EFET DISCLAIMS ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO ANY WARRANTY THAT THE USE OF THE INFORMATION HEREIN WILL NOT INFRINGE ANY RIGHTS OR ANY IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+ENERGY TRADERS EUROPE DISCLAIMS ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO ANY WARRANTY THAT THE USE OF THE INFORMATION HEREIN WILL NOT INFRINGE ANY RIGHTS OR ANY IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.

-EFET reserve the right to publish clarifications from time to time to this standard.
+Energy Traders Europe reserve the right to publish clarifications from time to time to this standard.
 Clarifications will not materially change the standard but will resolve ambiguities and correct any errors that may be discovered after publication.
 Such clarifications must take the form of a separate addendum to the main document and will be published in the same location as the standard.

 Content